 They’re actually quite interesting!

-The population density of UB in 2000 was 162 persons per square kilometres; it has since increased to 246 persons in 2010 (from the latest Census in 2010).
-Compare that to the average population density of Mongolia outside of Ulaanbaatar – 1.7 per square kilometre.
+The population density of UB in 2000 was 162 persons per square kilometres; it increased to 246 persons in 2010 (2010 Census) and is now approximately 312 persons per square kilometres (2020 Census).
+Compare that to the average population density of Mongolia outside of Ulaanbaatar – 2.0 per square kilometre (2020 Census).

 A modern city with a nomadic heart